uli28/ng-dev/Labs/L0-BaseLayout/readme.md

 }
 ```

-Delete the default content of `app.component.ts` and start the dev server:
+Delete the default content of `app.component.html` and start the dev server:

 ```
 ng s -o